 2. Circadian rhythms.

-Our lab has developed a model for the pathways from the suprachiasmatic nucleus of the hypothalamus (SCN), which we think are important for imposing the circadian rhythms derived from the SCN on a variety of physiological functions, ranging from wake-sleep cycles, to body temperature, feeding, locomotor activity, and corticosteroid secretion (Fig. 4).
-We are currently using mice with conditional genetic constructs for either clock genes or neurotransmitters involved in this pathway, to test the model, and examine the effects of manipulating the different limbs of the pathway on circadian rhythms of different physiological functions.
+Our lab has developed a model for the network by which the brain’s biological clock, the suprachiasmatic nucleus (SCN), controls a wide range of physiological functions, including wake-sleep cycles, to body temperature, feeding, locomotor activity, and corticosteroid secretion6,9,10.
+We are currently using mice with conditional genetic constructs to test the model in control of corticosteroid secretion and aggressive behavior11.

 9. Saper CB, Lu J, Chou TC, Gooley J. The hypothalamic integrator for circadian rhythms.
 Trends Neurosci 2005;28:152-7.

 10. Fuller PM, Lu J, Saper CB.
 Differential rescue of light- and food-entrainable circadian rhythms.
 Science 2008;320:1074-7.